ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 Attestation Result Generation is the same for both publish-subscribe models,*Challenge/Response Remote Attestation over Publish-Subscribe* and *Uni-Directional Remote Attestation over Publish-Subscribe*.
 Relying Parties subscribe to topic `AttRes` (= Attestation Result) on the PubSub server.
 The PubSub server forwards Attestation Results to the Relying Parties as soon as they are published to topic `AttRes`.

+In some deployments, Attesters may also subscribe to the `AttRes` topic to consume Attestation Results.
+This reuses the same publish-subscribe mechanism described here and may support local policy decisions or caching.

 # Implementation Status